wilscooding/Mastermind_game/README.md

 1. The secret code consists of a combination of 4 numbers from 0 to 7.
 2. You need to guess the secret code within 10 attempts.
 3. After each guess, you will receive feedback on the number of correct numbers and their correct locations.
-4. After your first attempt, you can request a hint by typing "yes" when prompted.
+4. After your first attempt, you can request a hint by typing "yes" when prompted(case sensitive).
-5. After your second attempt, you can view the previous guesses and their feedback by typing "yes" when prompted.
+5. After your second attempt, you can view the previous guesses and their feedback by typing "yes" when prompted(case sensitive).
-   The game will continue until you successfully guess the secret code or run out of attempts (10).
+6. The game will continue until you successfully guess the secret code or run out of attempts (10).
 If you run out of attempts, the game will reveal the secret code.
+7. After the end of the game you will have an option to play again.
+If "yes" is selected, the game will restart(case sensitive).

 ![Command Line Interface](images/commandlineUI.PNG)